Tractable General Equilibrium: Introduction

-Furthermore, as there in general exists no closed-form formulas for Walrasian equilibria, these results ignited further interest in discovering algorithms to compute a Walrasian equilibrium, as \emph{t\^atonnement} could be implemented on a computer to obtain numerical approximations of Walrasian equilibria in Walrasian economies.
-Indeed, these early results on the stability of \emph{t\^atonnement} inspired a new line of work on \mydef{applied general equilibrium} \cite{scarf1967computation, scarf1967approximation, scarf1973book, scarf1982computation} initiated by Herbert Scarf \cite{scarf-eaves}, whose goal was to establish ``a general method for the explicit numerical solution of the neoclassical [Walrasian economy] model'' \cite{scarf1973book}.
+Furthermore, as Walrasian equilibria in general cannot be expressed in closed form, these results ignited further interest in discovering algorithms to compute a Walrasian equilibrium, as t\^atonnement could be implemented on a computer to obtain numerical approximations of Walrasian equilibria in Walrasian economies.
+Indeed, these early results on the stability of t\^atonnement inspired a new line of work on \mydef{applied general equilibrium} \cite{scarf1967computation, scarf1967approximation, scarf1973book, scarf1982computation} initiated by Herbert Scarf \cite{scarf-eaves}, whose goal was to establish ``a general method for the explicit numerical solution of the neoclassical [Walrasian economy] model'' \cite{scarf1973book}.
 The motivation behind this research agenda was a desire to predict the impact of economic policy on an economy by estimating the parameters of a parametric Walrasian economy from empirical data, and then running a comparative static analysis to compare the numerical solution of the Walrasian economy before and after the implementation of the policy.

-Unfortunately, soon after initiating this research agenda, Scarf dashed all hopes that \emph{t\^atonnement\/} could be a universal price-adjustment process by showing that the sequence of prices generated by a continuous-time variant of \emph{t\^atonnement\/} can cycle ad infinitum around the Walrasian equilibrium of his eponymous competitive economy, with only three commodities and an excess demand function generated by three consumers with Leontief preferences, i.e., \mydef{the Scarf economy} \cite{scarf1960instable}.
-Even more discouragingly, when applied to the Scarf economy, the prices generated by discrete-time variants of \emph{t\^atonnement\/} spiral away from the Walrasian equilibrium, moving further and further away from equilibrium.
+Soon after this research agenda was initiated, Scarf dashed all hopes that t\^atonnement could be a universal price-adjustment process by exhibiting a competitive economy with only three commodities and an excess demand function generated by three consumers with Leontief preferences, i.e., \mydef{the Scarf economy}, for which the sequence of prices generated by a continuous-time variant of t\^atonnement cycles ad infinitum around the unique Walrasian equilibrium \cite{scarf1960instable}.
+Even more disheartening, the prices generated by discrete-time variants of t\^atonnement, when applied to the Scarf economy, spiral farther and farther away from the Walrasian equilibrium.